poulch/knowledge-hub/README.md

 # Knowledge Hub

-:large_orange_diamond: - This icon means that specific source was not verified yet
+✅ - This icon means that specific source was verified 🔥 - This icon means that specific source is recommended 🔶 - This icon means that specific source was not verified yet

 1. [General](https://github.com/purbanski-deftcode/knowledge-hub/tree/master/general)
 2. [Soft skills](https://github.com/purbanski-deftcode/knowledge-hub/tree/master/soft-skills)